-She participates in the PhD program “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS).
+She also participates in the PhD program “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS).

 Her project is written in cooperation with Ghent University and her second supervisor Prof. Dr. Koen de Temmerman.
 She is a visiting member in his ERC-project Novel Saints.
 Studies in Ancient Fiction and Hagiography” where she gave a paper on spatial representations in Achilles Tatius’ Leucippe and Clitophon in December 2016.
 Additionally her project cooperates with Amsterdam University and Prof. Dr. Irene J.F. de Jong

 - 29.9.2016 - 30.9.2016WorkshopDecontextualisation and Transmediality in Ancient LiteraturesOrganiser